marcua/tweeql/README.md

     runner = QueryRunner()
     runner.run_query("SELECT stringlength(text) AS len FROM twitter_sample;", False)

 In this example, we build the class `StringLength`, which has two methods: a `factory` method and an `strlen` method.
-Stricly speaking, the only method that a UDF requires is a `factory` method---this is the method that returns another method (in this case `stringlength`) which performs the actual computation.
+Stricly speaking, the only method that a UDF requires is a `factory` method, which returns another method (in this case `strlen`) that performs the actual computation.
 The only requirement for the UDF computation method is that its first argument be `tuple_data`, a dictionary of data that is returned with all tweets (read more about this [here](http://mehack.com/map-of-a-twitter-status-object)).

 You can include any number of arguments after `tuple_data`.
 In our case, we only take one: the string `val` which we wish to take the length of.
 Note that when we run the query on the last line of this example, we pass `text` as an argument to `stringlength`---this is the value that `val` will take on.

 After we have defined our UDF in `StringLength`, we then register the function.
-To do this, we create a `FunctionRegistry`, which is a singleton, and register the function to the TweeQL `stringlength` function.
-You can see the `stringlength` function in action on the last line of this example: it's a first-class citizen in our queries now!
+To do this, we create a `FunctionRegistry`, which is a singleton, and register the function as the TweeQL `stringlength` function.
+You can see the `stringlength` function in action on the last line of this example: it's a first-class citizen of our queries now!

 To see more UDFs, take a look at [builtin_functions.py](http://github.com/marcua/tweeql/blob/master/tweeql/builtin_functions.py).